GSA-TTS/identity-handbook/_articles/appdev-i18n.md

 subcategory: Tasks
 ---

-Login.gov is currently available in English, Spanish, and French.
+Login.gov is currently available in English, Spanish, French, and Chinese.
 This guide covers the tools available to translate the application, and the processes around introducing and translating new strings.

 ## Translating content guidance